Philabundance, former La Salle board chair among honorees at Alumni Association Awards reception

-The La Salle University Alumni Association has announced the 2020 recipients of the Signum Fidei Medal and the John J. Finley, ’24 Award, to be presented at its annual awards reception, held virtually Thursday, Nov.
+The La Salle University Alumni Association celebrated the 2020 recipients of the Signum Fidei Medal and the John J. Finley, ’24 Award, at its annual awards reception, held virtually Thursday, Nov.
 19.

 Signum Fidei Medal

-Philabundance chief executive officer Loree Jones receives the Signum Fidei Medal, accepting on behalf of the nonprofit food bank that serves Philadelphia and the greater Delaware Valley region of Southeastern Pennsylvania.
+Philabundance chief executive officer Loree Jones received the Signum Fidei Medal, accepting on behalf of the nonprofit food bank that serves Philadelphia and the greater Delaware Valley region of Southeastern Pennsylvania.

 The Signum Fidei Medal is the highest form of recognition awarded by the La Salle University Alumni Association.
 The medal has been given annually since 1942 and recognizes individuals or groups who have made most noteworthy contributions to the advancement of humanitarian principles in keeping with the Christian-Judeo tradition.
 The Medal derives its name from the motto of the Christian Brothers—“Sign of Faith.”

 Philabundance is one of the largest hunger relief organizations in the Delaware Valley, charged with working to eliminate hunger and food insecurity across five counties in Pennsylvania and four in Southern New Jersey.
 Formed 35 years ago, it now distributes tens of millions of pounds food annually to thousands of people in need.

 The organization is a proud partner of La Salle University’s Explorers Care Initiative, helping to stock the University’s on-campus food pantry, The Basket.”